Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Introduction

-\item Our experiments show that our method is competitive with state-of-the-art SDF, GS, and NeRF in Replica and Gibson scene reconstruction in terms of reconstruction accuracy, rendering speed, and GPU memory cost. \end{itemize}
+\end{itemize} Our experiments show that our SDDF reconstruction method achieves competitive results against state-of-the-art, highly optimized implementations of SDF, GS, and NeRF in Replica~\cite{replica19arxiv} and Gibson~\cite{gibson2018} scenes, in terms of reconstruction accuracy, rendering speed, and GPU memory usage.